 10 Years; 50% & 100% Down

-The higher your The amount you have to pay in cash up front for your purchase More, and therefore the higher your equity in your home, the higher your net wroth from renting as compared to buying, as shown in the two charts below.
+The higher your down payment, and therefore the higher your equity in your home, the higher your net wroth from renting as compared to buying, as shown in the two charts below.

 The higher ending net worth values when you rent in the comparisons with bigger down payments emanate from the larger amounts that you have available to invest.
 That is, if you are comparing your net worth after renting to the option in which you pay for your house in one lump sum of $240,000, you have the full $240,000 available to invest for the entire ten years.
-But, when your The amount you have to pay in cash up front for your purchase More was 15%, you had only $ $36,000 (15% of $240,000) to invest for the full period plus the amounts that you paid in The amount of money you borrowed or deposited, excluding any accumulated interest.
-Some examples include:
+But, when your down payment was 15%, you had only $ $36,000 (15% of $240,000) to invest for the full period plus the amounts that you paid in principal each month.

 2 Years; 15% Down